fabiospampinato/TFGTTJG/docs/guides.md

 - **[Docker for Beginners](https://docker-curriculum.com/)** by **Prakhar Srivastav** 🆓: great guide on going from 0 to 1 with Docker.

+### DevTools

+Learning how to use the DevTools is probably one of the best things you could do.

+- **[Chrome's DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/)**: official tutorial on how to use Chrome's DevTools.

 ### Checklists

 Some rules I think you should follow when writing code.